joakimsk/docs/docs/setup.rst

 To activate the settings
 ------------------------

 For each page of settings click the *'Update'* button to save your changes.
-To actually use the changes the server will typically need to be restarted.
-If a restart is necessary it will be clearly indicated.
-Click on the *'Restart'* button.
+Changes to channels will take effect immediately.
+Other changes may need a restart to become active.